Duxbury Braille Translator (Windows and Mac)

 - A "translated line" showing the "other" form in either print or braille files

-- Help screens throughout the program
+- Help screens throughout the program whenever you press the F1 key.

 - Over 100 formatting & translation codes for a high level of flexibility